 |Duration||4 years full-time or part-time equivalent|

-Social work is a challenging, exciting and rewarding career devoted to social justice and positive social change.
+Social work is a challenging, ex Social citing and rewarding career devoted to social justice and positive social change.
 It focuses on improving people’s quality of life, promoting positive relationships and advocating human rights.

 This degree can provide you with the knowledge and skills to become a professional social work practitioner.
 You will have the opportunity to study in-depth human behaviour and complex social processes.
 Social work draws on knowledge from a range of disciplines including: economics, health, philosophy, politics, psychology and sociology.
 The course focuses on how people understand each other, and the interactions between people, their communities and society.